s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

 .. note:: When a long-time simulation and the record of all its results are necessary, it is possible to output the result to a file from time to time using "world log file item".
 In that case, it is OK if there is enough space in the file system even if there is not enough memory.

 When the record mode is set to "off", no result will be recorded.
 Even in this case, it is possible to check the progress of a simulation as the simulation result is reflected on the model from time to time.
-However, it will not be possible to replay or analyse the result later.
+However, it will not be possible to replay or analyze the result later.

 .. _simulation-device-state-recording: